Beginner Japanese Immersion Material

 The grammar and dialogue is also very simple, so you can’t really go wrong with it.

 This is the go-to manga to recommend to most beginners, at least according to most of the Japanese-learning Internet.

 Personally speaking, I think this is a great manga for a beginner, but not the best for an absolute beginner.
-There’s often some slangy/dialectal phrases or quirks in the speech of some characters which can throw off people who aren’t used to it.
-I would recommend Flying Witch or Futari Gohan over it, however.
+There’s often some slangy/dialectal phrases or quirks in the speech of some characters and that can throw off people who aren’t used to it.
+I would instead recommend Flying Witch or Futari Gohan over it.

 One thing that makes this manga quite special is that there’s a lot of online resources anddecks which can help a lot in getting through it.

 Another very simple cute manga.
 It’s the story of two partners just doing random cute everyday thing with comical relief and usual mishaps.

 There’s not really much to it story-wise but the language is relatively simple and the dialogue is very back-and-forth easy to approach.